 Landmark Service Tax Judgments: Service Tax Classification

-The concept of Classification of Services is fundamentally adopted from the Sister law, viz.
+The concept of Classification of Services is fundamentally adopted from its Sister law, viz.
 Central Excise Act 1944 read with Central Excise Rules, wherein the erstwhile provisions of rule 173 B governed the Classification Principles.
 Similarly Section 65A of the Finance Act 1994, specifies norms for classification of services which are taxable u/s 65 of the Act.

 Why Classification is necessary ?